codylabs/cody-code-reviewer/README.md

 ![Add secrets](add_a_secret_image.png)

-Note that GITHUB_TOKEN does not need to be added as is available by default.
+Note that GITHUB_TOKEN does not need to be added as it is available by default.

 2. Add the following file to a new folder in your repo .github/workflows/code_review.yml